IwateKyle/www.manning.jp/content/_index.md

 ---

 ##This is a struggle.
 I'm trying to get webhooks activated for github to auto deliver files to my website.
 So far no luck.
+It's after 6pm and I'm still struggling.